 CRYPTOSPORIDIOSIS.
-A zooanthroponotic protozoan infection with a faecal-oral mechanism of transmission.
-It is characterised by a predominant lesion of the digestive tract with dehydration, diarrhoea, and usually a benign course.
+Zooanthroponous protozoan infection with a faecal-oral mechanism of transmission.
+It is characterised by a predominantly digestive tract involvement with dehydration, diarrhoea, and usually a benign course.
 It belongs to opportunistic infections and is severe in people with immunodeficiency conditions, primarily in patients with AIDS.
 The causative agent is Cryptosporidium from the family Cryptosporididae, class Sporozoasida, an obligate parasite that infects the microvilli of the mucous membrane of the digestive tract and respiratory tract of humans and animals.
 S. parvum is pathogenic for humans.